Progress Report for The Dixie

 There are more signs this year reminding people of the boat and directing them to the Dixie Landing.
 These include a “Ride the Dixie” sign atop both of the main town signs (thanks to the North Webster Chamber of Commerce) and Indiana road signs directing people to the boat as a historical tourist attraction.
-Thank you to Chuck Lawrance from Fisherman Cove who is donating part of his signage to the Dixie on St. Rd.
-13 south of Link’s Accounting office.
 The sign next to the south parking lot of Mutual Bank was rejuvenated by volunteer Jerry Johnson from Lake Tippecanoe!

 The Dixie continues to be actively involved in North Webster’s Mermaid Festival.
 DSI President Karilyn Metcalf organizes participation in the official festival program book, orchestrates the booth in the Merchant’s Building, and organizes the parade entry.

 DSI continues its mutually beneficial partnership with the Lakeview Pizza King restaurant for ticket sales.
 Internal procedures are under the leadership of DSI board member and Captain Jodie Pensinger.

 The new “Ride the Dixie” slogan was adopted.
 As part of this, the new website is www.ridethedixie.com.
 The email address is email@example.com call 1-888-80-DIXIE (34943).
 The Dixie also has her own Facebook page!